Las Vegas Hit-and-Run Car Accident Lawyer

 The driver who flees the scene in a "hit-and-run" incident faces criminal charges.
 However, hit-and-run accidents put victims and their families in a difficult position of having to find a way to pay costly medical bills or funeral costs, if the crash proves fatal.
 When a driver flees the scene of a fatal or major injury collision, families also struggle for closure and justice.

-If you or a loved one has been injured in a Las Vegas hit-and-run collision, the experienced NV car accident attorneys at the Breyer Law Offices, P.C. can help you better understand your legal rights and options.
+If you or a loved one has been injured in a Las Vegas hit-and-run collision, the experienced NV car accident attorneys at The Husband & Wife Law Team can help you better understand your legal rights and options.
 Please contact us at (702) 380-8000 to find out how we can help you.

 Fleeing the scene of a Las Vegas car accident is cowardly and against the law.
 In fact, it is a felony to leave the scene of an accident involving death or bodily injury.
 According to Nevada Statute NRS 484E.010, the driver of a vehicle that is involved in an accident that results in death or bodily injury to another must immediately stop his or her vehicle at the scene of the accident.